-The original 30 acres of the Rancheria were purchased August 15, 1923 under the Landless and Homeless Act, under which the U.S. Congress provided funds to purchase land for landless and homeless California Indians.
+The original 30 acres of the Rancheria were purchased August 15, 1923, under the Landless and Homeless Act; in which the U.S. Congress provided funds to purchase land for Landless and Homeless California Indians.

-On June 6, 1975 Clifton C. Cramer and Betty G. Cramer performed a Quit Claim conveyance of the old Indian Cemetery consisting of .53 acres to the Bureau of Indian Affairs to hold into trust for the Susanville Indian Rancheria.
+On June 6, 1975, Clifton C. Cramer and Betty G. Cramer performed a Quit Claim conveyance of the old Indian Cemetary consisting of 0.53 acres to the Bureau of Indian Affairs to hold into trust for the Susanville Indian Rancheria.
 The Bureau of Indian Affairs accepted this conveyance on December 7, 1981.

-The Susanville Indian Rancheria Housing Authority purchased 3.21 acres on December 30, 2000, transferred the land to the tribe, and the land was accepted into trust status on January 5, 2004.
+The Susanville Indian Rancheria Housing Authority purchased 3.21 acres on December 30, 2000, transferred that land to the tribe, and the land was accepted into trust status on January 5, 2004.

-On September 30, 2003, the tribe purchased 160 acres (the Cradle Valley Ranch) located close to Antelope Lake.
+On September 30, 2003, the tribe purchased 160 acres located close to Antelope Lake – The Cradle Valley Ranch.

 On January 28, 2016, the Susanville Indian Rancheria Corporation (SIRCO) signed a Grant Deed transferring 10.45 acres of the Guitierez property that are adjacent to west side of Paul Bunyan Road to the tribe at no cost.

 Congressman Doug LaMalfa (R-CA-1) introduced H.R.
-2212 on May 01, 2015 seeking to transfer 301 acres of Federal land that the Bureau of Land Management (BLM) had identified as excess property to the tribe.
+2212 on May 1, 2015, seeking to transfer 301 acres of Federal Land that the Bureau of Land Management had identified as excess property to the tribe.
 On June 22, 2016, President Obama signed Public Law 114-181 that transferred these lands into trust for the benefit of the Susanville Indian Rancheria.

 Our Federal Recognition

-The anthropological tribes associated with the Rancheria are: Maidu, Paiute, Pit River, and Washoe.
-The Federal Government, however, through the Department of Interior recognizes political entities and not the anthropological entities.
+The anthropological tribes associated with the Susanville Indian Rancheria are: Maidu, Paiute, Pit River, and Washoe.
+The Federal Government, however, through the Department of the Interior recognizes political entities and not the anthropological entities.